top of page

 Pole Therapy - Mental Health focussed

-Pole has been better for my mental health than any of the forms of therapy I’ve experienced.
+Pole has been better for my mental health than other form of therapy (and trust me that's A LOT).
 Maybe that’s because I came to realise that it wasn’t about ‘fixing’ broken parts of myself, but about sewing my scars into my own story and celebrating that they made me who I am.

 And maybe that’s why I’m so anti-gym…